 Environmentalists complain that PoW is harmful to the environment.
 It can’t be denied that mining requires a lot of computational power which in turn requires large amounts of cheap electricity.

 On the other hand, many of the miners have relocated from China to places where there are better environmental regulations.
 Proponents also point to the fact that much of the energy used in Bitcoin mining is actually surplus energy and therefore has a very small impact.
 In fact it even creates a benefit.

 In 2021 Tesla started then abruptly stopped accepting BTC as a form of payment.
 Then they started again.
 The move was not good for Bitcoin investors as its prices went down in the short term.
 Tesla for the record did not sell the $1.5 billion it had invested earlier in the year.

-Other cryptocurrencies have found new and better ways to verify transactions and add new blocks to their blockchains without harming the environment.
-Alternatives to the proof of work consensus mechanism include Proof of Stake, Proof of Capacity, Proof of Authority, and Proof of Elapsed Time.
+Other cryptocurrencies have found new and better ways to verify transactions and maintain their blockchains without harming the environment to the same degree.
+Alternatives to the Proof of Work consensus mechanism include:

 Different industries and businesses have quickly adopted the idea of using Bitcoin and Bitcoin Cash for various reasons including as a payment system.
 The adoption rate of these coins is impressive.